If Your Brain Isn’t Developed Until 25, Is Dating Someone Older Weird?

 Advertisement

-This statement is based on the notion that a person's prefrontal cortex (the part of your brain that does the decision-making) doesn't reach its final form until you turn 25.
-As this fact spread across social media, it became irrevocably attached to people’s disapproval of relationships with large age gaps.
-Most recently, this conversation included 20-year-old musician Billie Eilish after she was spotted with 31-year-old musician Jesse Rutherford, with Twitter comments calling out Rutherford for wanting a girlfriend with an undeveloped brain.

 It's not just people on the outside taking a closer look at age-gap relationships.
-Singer Demi Lovato's latest single, "29," is rumored to be about her past relationship with Wilmer Valderrama, which took place when she was 17 and he was 29.
-See also Taylor Swift, whose fans claim she wrote her new album Midnights about her romantic ties to John Mayer when she was 19 and he was 32.
+Singer Demi Lovato's latest single, "29", is rumoured to be about their past relationship with Wilmer Valderrama, which took place when they was 17 and he was 29.
+See also Taylor Swift, whose fans claim she wrote new album Midnights about her romantic ties to John Mayer, when she was 19 and he was 32.
 Taylor's recent re-release "All Too Well" also supposedly unpacks her relationship with Jake Gyllenhaal, which happened when she was 20 and the actor was 29.

-For all the recent examples, the age-gap conversation is most famously associated with Leonardo DiCaprio.
-In August this year, following his breakup with model and actress Camila Morrone a few months after her 25th birthday, a graph went viral on social media highlighting the fact that every single one of the 48-year-old's ex-girlfriends has been 25 or under.
-Recently the actor has been rumored to be dating 27-year-old Gigi Hadid.

 Advertisement